Eoin Kelly (Tipperary hurler): Personal life

 Born in Mullinahone on the Tipperary-Kilkenny border, Kelly was educated at the local national school and later attended Scoil Ruáin in nearby Killenaule.
-After completing his Leaving Cert at the famed St. Kieran's College in Kilkenny, he studied engineering at the Limerick Institute of Technology.
+After completing his Leaving Cert at St Kieran's College in Kilkenny, he studied engineering at the Limerick Institute of Technology.
 He currently works as a finance rep for Bank of Ireland.

 On 11 February 2011 Kelly married long-term girlfriend Sarah Maher.